nf-core/website/markdown/developers/review_checklist.md

 ---
 title: Pipeline Review Guidelines
-subtitle: Suggestions for reviewing pipeline PRs
+subtitle: Suggestions for reviewing pipeline pull requests
 ---

 The aim is to have standardised best-practice pipelines.
 To ensure this standardisation, we maintain a set of guidelines which all sanger-tol pipelines must adhere to.
+These are adopted from [nf-core guidelines](https://nf-co.re/docs/contributing/guidelines) and [review checklist](https://nf-co.re/docs/contributing/pipeline_release_review_guidelines).

 Pipeline developers are recommeneded to create **modular and small pull requests (PRs)** to get the most out of the review process.